testground/testground/README.md

 - @nonsense - Software Engineer, Testground as a Service / Infrastructure Lead
 - @fabiomartins91 - [Technical Project Manager (TPM)](https://github.com/ipfs/team-mgmt/blob/master/TEAMS_ROLES_STRUCTURES.md#working-group-technical-project-manager-tpm)
 - @hacdias - Software Engineer
-- @daviddias - ??
-Figuring it out :D
+- @daviddias - Software Engineer
 - you!
 Yes, you can contribute as well, however, do understand that this is a brand new and fast moving project and so contributing might require extra time to onboard

 To learn how this team works together read [HOW_WE_WORK](./docs/HOW_WE_WORK.md)